ardaaltinors/MuscleMasterApp/README.md

 ## Acknowledgments

-- Thanks to Google Firebase for providing a robust backend solution.
+- Google Firebase for user variables.
 - Spoonacular API for the comprehensive meal plans.